-It’s a good practice of mental health to rid ourselves of the toxic people within our lives.
+It’s a good practice for our mental health to step away from toxic relationships and rid ourselves of the toxic people within our lives.
 Whether they are friends, coworkers, or family members, it’s important to separate ourselves from anyone that consistently brings us down and makes us feel less than great.

 But how often do we search inward?
-How often do we pinpoint ourselves as the toxic person in our lives?
+How often do we pinpoint ourselves as the cause of toxic relationships?

 Toxic behaviors stem further than hurting your close friend’s feelings every once in a while.
 At the end of the day, toxic behaviors can negatively impact our relationships, self-image, and mental health.

-Read on to find out exactly what a toxic person is, what toxic traits you may exhibit, and how to stop being toxic and prevent any toxic behaviors you might have from developing further.
+Read on to find out exactly what a toxic person is, what toxic traits you may exhibit, and how to stop being toxic and prevent any of your own toxic behavior from developing further.

 What is a toxic person?